iewaij/data-analytics-bank-marketing/docs/content/07_support_vector_machine.md

 ## Non-Linear SVM

-We use pipeline to ensure that in the cross validation set, the kernel function is only applied to training fold which is exactly the same fold used for fitting the model.
+We use the pipeline to ensure that in the cross validation set, the kernel function is only applied to training fold which is exactly the same fold used for fitting the model.
 We also do a comparison between SGDClassifier and Linear SVC and the latter one gave us slightly better AP rate.

 ```python
 rbf_sgd_clf = Pipeline([